Mohamed Salah: 2015–2016: Loan to Roma

 On 6 August 2015, Salah joined Roma on a season-long loan for €5 million; with the option to make the deal permanent, for a reported €15 million.
 He wore the number 11 shirt.
 He made his debut on 22 August, as the new season began with a 1–1 draw away Hellas Verona.
 On 20 September, Salah scored his first goal of the season against Sassuolo to help Roma salvage a point as the match ended in a 2–2 draw.
 He went on to score in his following two matches, a 2–1 loss against Sampdoria and a 5–1 win against Carpi.
 On 25 October, Salah scored the opener against his former club Fiorentina in a 2–1 away victory to help earn a fourth straight league win for Roma.
 On his return, Salah was also sent off after picking up a second yellow in the closing minutes of the match, just seconds after picking up his first yellow.
 On 4 November, he scored the opening goal of a 3–2 Champions League win over Bayer Leverkusen.

 On 4 March, he faced his former side Fiorentina again and scored another double as Roma won 4–1 and broke into the top three.
-Salah would go onto score another three goals that season, scoring against Bologna, Genoa, and AC Milan, the latter on the final day.
+Salah would go onto score another three goals that season, scoring against Bologna, Genoa and Milan, the latter on the final day.
 In the 2015–16 season, Salah scored 15 goals in 42 matches as Roma finished in third place in Serie A and qualified for the Champions League.
 In June, it was announced that Salah won the club's 2015–16 Player of the Season award.